magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 As soon as you save the file the test machinery get triggered.

-As you see, the test machinery behavior is still unacceptable, but at least the newly defined unit test for the `login` form validator got seen and correctly evaluated by both the CLJ and CLJS engines.
+As you see, the `test` machinery behavior is still unacceptable from a performance point of view, but at least the newly defined unit test for the `login` form validator got seen and correctly evaluated by both the CLJ and CLJS engines.

 ## Give up?